The syntactic side of autonomous categories enriched over generalised metric spaces: Concluding notes

 In this subsection we introduce an \emph{affine} variant of $\lambda$-calculus, \ie an extension of the linear version that admits a weakening rule.
 We will see that all the results that we have established thus far for linear $ \lambda$-calculus and its $\V$-equational system can be easily extended to the affine variant.

+For the same reason as in the linear case, we assume that $\mathcal{V}$ is integral despite not being strictly necessary for the results presented below.
 The grammar of types for affine $\lambda$-calculus is defined as in the linear case.
-It is tempting to formalise the affine nature of the calculus merely by adding the weakening rule,
+Next, it is tempting to formalise the affine nature of the calculus merely by adding the weakening rule,

 to those presented in \cref{fig:lang}.
-This indeed allows to discard $x$ in the construction of $v$, but it also breaks the `unique derivation' principle that was previously discussed (recall~\cref{sec:back}).
+This indeed allows to discard $x$ in the construction of $v$, but it also breaks the `unique derivation' principle that was previously discussed (recall Section~\ref{sec:back}).
 For example, the simple judgement $x : \typeA, y : \typeB \vljud f(x): \typeC$ with $f : \typeA \to \typeC$ can now be derived in at least two different ways:

 An obvious alternative is to use instead the rule,

 but unfortunately it also breaks the unique derivation principle.
 This can be seen for example with the simple judgement $x : \typeA, y : \typeB, z : \typeC \vljud f(x,y) : \typeD$.
 So our approach is to add instead the term formation rule in \cref{fig:dis} to those in \cref{fig:lang}.
 This rule marks a term $v$ as \emph{discardable}, which can then be effectively discarded via Rule $\rulename{\typeI_e}$.
 We thus obtain a weakening rule,